-Connie’s journey into law has had its fair share of ups and downs – find out more about how she overcame school and university struggles to obtain pupillage.
+Connie’s journey into law has had its fair share of ups and downs – find out more about how she overcame school and university struggles to obtain her barrister pupillage.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

 My journey to obtaining pupillage was not an easy one.
 Fortunately, I had the full financial backing of my exceptionally supportive parents but my difficulties were deep-rooted.
 I truly believe that if more people had spoken about their mental health experiences previously, I would not have felt so alone during mine.

 I grew up wanting to follow in my dad’s footsteps and pursue a medical career.
 It was only after I had chosen my A-level subjects – chemistry, biology and maths – that I undertook a week’s work experience at a local hospital and felt squeamish at even the sight of an operating theatre or bodily fluids.

 Therefore, as advised by my teachers, my only option was to apply for an undergraduate degree which would allow me to work in the banking sector.